 Affiliate and Referral links are used below to promote products I love and recommend.
 I receive a commission on any purchases made through these links.
 Please see my disclosure policy for more details.
+As an Amazon Associate, I earn from qualifying purchases.

-I am excited to be sharing with you today about the illusive “heavy work”.
+I am excited to be sharing with you today about the elusive “heavy work”.
 You might have heard the term thrown around, you might have never heard of it.
 Whatever the case, I think it is an extremely useful tool that all parents and educators should know.

 What is Heavy Work?